 Penny Farthing Country Life, London, 1931, illus G D Armour

 This is the story of Penny Farthing, race horse, from foalhood through to his racing career.
 More than a portrait of a horse, the book also shows the full gamut of racing life: “the tout, the tipster, the stable lad, the "big" breeder and the "small", the stud groom and his underlings, the auctioneers, the fellows who lay and take the odds - we meet them all, looking just as we know them.”

-Richard Ball wrote about Broncho, an army horse who became a showjumper.
-I think the story is based on Col. Malise Graham and his horse Broncho.
+Richard Ball wrote about Broncho, an army horse who became a showjumper, based, I believe, on Colonel Malise Graham and his horse Broncho.
 Graham rode the veteran charger at Olympia.
 To the right is a portrait of him, from Country Life, 6th July, 1929.
 Richard Ball imagined a history for Broncho.
 The book is sought after now for its wonderful illustrations by G D Armour, who also illustrated Penny Farthing, the story of a colt and his progress in the racing world.

 Finding the books: the limited edition of Broncho is very expensive: reasonable reprints with dustjackets are usually reasonably priced.
 Penny Farthing is generally more expensive than the run of Broncho copies, though not as expensive as the limited edition.